cheesecakeftw/quantum/qft.markdown

       \lvert j\rangle\langle k\rvert
 $$

-To show that its unitarity we compute
+To show that its unitary we compute

 $$
 F^{\dagger}F